chmerk/xliff2/README.md

       }
       ...
 ```
 So, only the last segment of the unit will make it into the resulting JS.
-The expected result would probably look like:
+The expected result would probably look as
+follows (note the array!):
 ```json
 {"resources": {
     "namespace1": {